-Child and Adolescent Needs and Strengths Assessment (CANS)
+4. Child and Adolescent Needs and Strengths Assessment (CANS)

-The purpose of this training is to teach attendees how to administer the Child and Adolescent Needs and Strength Assessment, (CANS) tool.
+The purpose of this training is to teach attendees how to administer the Child and Adolescent Needs and Strength Assessment (CANS) tool.

-The Nevada CANS is a multi-purpose tool developed to encourage collaborative care planning with families, determine intensity of need, facilitate quality improvement initiatives, and allow for the monitoring of outcomes of services.

-The Nevada CANS was developed from a communication perspective in order to facilitate the linkage between the assessment process and the design of individualized service plans including the application of evidence-based practices.
+The Nevada CANS is a multipurpose tool developed to encourage collaborative care planning with families, determine intensity of need, facilitate quality improvement initiatives, and allow for the monitoring of outcomes of services.
+This tool was developed from a communication perspective in order to facilitate the linkage between the assessment process and the design of individualized service plans including the application of evidence-based practices.

-Access to this web-based training through the Division of Child and Family Services, (DCFS), allows participants to understand the benefits of using the Nevada CANS instrument in their work with families and become certified as a reliable rater.
+Access to this web-based training through the Division of Child and Family Services (DCFS) allows participants to understand the benefits of using the Nevada CANS instrument in their work with families and become certified as a reliable rater.

-Through completing this online course and certification process, participants will be able to:
+Upon completing this online course and certification process, participants will be able to:

-- o Define the components and the rating system of the CANS. - o Complete a sample Nevada CANS. - o Identify how to utilize CANS in plans of care. - o Identify when a more in-depth assessment is appropriate. - o Complete the Nevada CANS certification test.
+- o Define the components and rating system of the CANS. - Complete a sample Nevada CANS. - o Identify how to utilize CANS in plans of care. - o Identify when a more in-depth assessment is appropriate. - Complete the Nevada CANS certification test.